jonkracht/opus-two-serial-communication/README.md

 Some common things to do.

 #### Upload new Opus Two configuration file
-1. Hold `CTRL + SHIFT + Q` to reset the controller (note, terminal menu and manual are inconsistent)
+1. Hold `CTRL + SHIFT + Q` to reset the controller (note, terminal menu and manual are inconsistent; also, this key combination might conflict with some common terminal shortcuts...)
 2. Within 5 seconds, hit any key to enter file transfer mode.
 3. Press `CTRL + A` followed by 'S' to send a file.
 4. Select 'xmodem' option.